ProGenNo/ProHap/README.md

 Required input:
  - For ProHap: VCF with phased genotypes, one file per chromosome \(such as [1000 Genomes Project](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20220422_3202_phased_SNV_INDEL_SV/) - downloaded automatically by Snakemake if URL is provided\)
  - For ProVar: VCF, single file per dataset.
 Multiple VCF files can be processed by ProVar in the same run.
+ - FASTA file of contaminant sequences.
+These will then be added to the final FASTA, and tagged as contaminants.
+The default contaminant database is created by the [cRAP](https://www.thegpm.org/crap/) project, provided in this repository.
  - GTF annotation file (Ensembl - downloaded automatically by Snakemake)
  - cDNA FASTA file (Ensembl - downloaded automatically by Snakemake)
  - (optional) ncRNA FASTA file (Ensembl - downloaded automatically by Snakemake)